 One of the greatest benefits of buying an established virtual event platform is gaining access to a larger network of event professionals.
 Oftentimes event software providers will host client advisory boards, user conferences, or small working groups for their customers.
 With years of experience working with event professionals, event software providers have a solid understanding of what makes a successful event and what drives ROI.

 Last but not least, consider the security of your event.
 Since April, the FBI has reported a significant increase in cybercrime.
 Virtual events provide a substantial amount of personal information (PII) and hackers are very aware.
 In order to protect your attendees’ PII, your organization needs to be sure that your virtual event solution meets the highest levels of event security.
 Right now the industry standard for security is achieving ISO 27001:2013 certification.
-Currently, RainFocus is the only event management company to have received this certification.
 To ensure maximum security, RainFocus sets up automated penetration testing for each client and undergoes manual testing yearly.

 Save yourself time and stress by choosing to forgo the DIY virtual solution this summer.
 Buying a virtual event platform will enable you to gain more valuable data, focus your strategy on your attendees, and streamline mundane event processes.